 For around $50 (£46, about AU$63), the SoundCore 2 gives you a staggering 24 hours of battery life, a ruggedized and water resistant body, and much better sound than your phone’s speaker.
-While it doesn't quite hold against other speakers in the category in terms of audio performance, the Anker SoundCore 2 is still an incredible value for the price.
+While it doesn't quite hold against the best waterproof speakers in terms of audio performance, you'll have to pay more to get better sound – the Anker SoundCore 2 is incredible value for the price if you want to stick with a cheaper model.

 Anker won’t win any accolades for the SoundCore 2’s design; it’s a generic-looking black bar with power, playback, pairing and volume controls on the top.